turgu1/esp32-oberon-compiler/README.md

 10. Refine target architecture
 11. Cleanup ORG in preparation of machine code translation
 12. Build the translation
-13. Create Oakridge compliant Modules In and Out to permit interaction over a serial port
+13. Create Oakridge compliant Modules In and Out to permit interaction over a serial port on the ESP32
 14. Test the results.
 Build a test suite and make it run
 15. Build a PlatformIO Custom Development Platform
 16. Develop standard modules for ESP32